 The key word in that sentence is notice.
 The key action to take is to intentionally pay attention to the blessings that enrich our lives and bring us joy.

 This is by no means a new message.
 The most famous verse in Psalm 118 is: This is the day the Lord hath made; let us be glad and rejoice therein.

 If you have ever been at a Jewish celebration and danced to the song Hava Nagilah, you were dancing to words from that verse.
-Nagilah v’nismechah means let us be glad and rejoice.
+Nagilah v’nismechah mean let us be glad and rejoice.

-Perhaps now is a good time to put on some rose-colored glasses, and be on the look-out for the many things in your life for which to be grateful and rejoice.
+Perhaps now is a good time to put on some rose-colored glasses, and be on the look-out for the many things in your life for which to be grateful.

-Chances are you will find yourself attracting a lot of what you have been wishing for, both personally and in business, once you do.
+Chances are you will find yourself noticing and attracting a lot of what you have been wishing for, both personally, and in your professional life, once you do.

 My favorite.
 Psalm.
 Didn’t know that the words were within the dance….a dance I’ve enjoyed many times.

 I know I am truly blessed and thank God for all he has given me.

 Dear Michele, Focusing on and acknowledging the blessings in our lives definitely helps us to intentionally create a happier and more joyful life.